Panama Canal Gatun Locks aerial view

 Sovereign Control

-Since taking full control on December 31, 1999, Panama has transformed the canal into a national treasure and economic engine.
-The Panama Canal Authority (ACP) operates as an autonomous government agency, reinvesting revenues into expansion and maintenance.
+Since taking full control on December 31, 1999, Panama has transformed the canal into a national treasure.
+The Panama Canal Authority (ACP) operates as an autonomous agency, reinvesting revenues into expansion and maintenance.

-The $5.25 billion canal expansion (completed 2016) was the largest infrastructure project in Panama's history.
-Canal revenues fund schools, healthcare, and infrastructure throughout the country.
-The water crisis threatens this economic lifeline—every restricted transit costs Panama millions in lost tolls.
+The $5.25 billion canal expansion (2016) was the largest infrastructure project in Panama's history.
+Canal revenues fund schools, healthcare, and infrastructure.
+Every restricted transit costs Panama millions in lost tolls.

-"The canal is not just infrastructure—it is the heart of Panama's economy and identity.
-We will protect and improve it for future generations."
+"The canal is not just infrastructure—it is the heart of Panama's economy and identity."

 — Panama Canal Administrator Ricaurte Vásquez Morales